Eyeball (film): Home media

 The film was released on DVD by Sinister Film on January 1, 2014.

 It was announced that 88 Films would release a Mega edition of the film on Blu-ray on August 27, 2018.
+88 Films announced a very special limited edition of the film to be released late November 2024 with brand new 4K Remaster from the Original Techniscope Negative presented in 4K Ultra High Definition Blu-ray (2160p), Italian and English audio and newly translated English subtitles.

 Reception

 In his analysis of the film, author Louis Paul described the film as "entertaining" and "enjoyable".

 The Terror Trap gave the film 3/4 stars, calling it "[a] Completely enjoyable giallo from Umberto Lenzi".
 The reviewer also commended the film's score, "bizarro plot", cast, and death sequences.
 Justin Kerswell from Hysteria Lives! awarded the film 3/5 stars, stating that the film was director Lenzi's least accomplished giallo, but a'so stated that it was "a thoroughly entertaining 90 minutes of slasher trash".
 Dan Budnik from The Bleeding Skull! called the film "a mighty entertaining giallo", and commended the film's atmosphere, pacing, and odd characters.

 TV Guide hated the film, calling it "worthless", and criticized the film's gimmicky villain.